harshuma28/Sneh-TataSky/README.md

 + You can use Kodi with the PVR Simple IPTV Plugin [doesn't work yet].
 The generated m3u file already is in the standard format that can be read by the plugin (WIP)
 + You can use Tivimate app to play the m3u playlist too

-# Playing in Android
-+ You can use Kodi to play the m3u file(WIP)
-+ You can play individual channel using [Exostreamer](https://play.google.com/store/apps/details?id=com.mtdeer.exostreamr) See the below section on `Getting hold of individual channels` to know how to get the link to play a specific channel as you cannot play the entire playlist
-+ Paste the channel url first and then click on the DRM button to enter the license url and then click on play

 # Playing in a browser (tried with Chrome)